PaulienVa/rugbymatch/exercices/Ex3.md

 From the front-end events are send to the back-end using some REST endpoints, check [GameView.kt](./../src/main/kotlin/com/paulienvanalst/rugbymatch/game/GameView.kt) to check those endpoints.

 You will see that only the try scoring endpoint is not implemented yet.
 You can implement this one, using the same syntax for the `return` statement as the other endpoints.

-### c - let's save the game report
-1. Run `docker build .` in the project directory
-2. Run `docker-compose up` in the project directory
-3. Run `mvn flyway:migrate` to get the database configuration